RoboticCheese/dropbox-chef/README.md

 Requirements
 ============

-This cookbook consumes the `dmg`, `windows`, and `yum` community cookbooks to support OS X, Windows, and Fedora, respectively.
+This cookbook consumes the `dmg`, `windows`, `apt`, and `yum` community cookbooks to support OS X, Windows, Ubuntu, and Fedora, respectively.

 Usage
 =====